TheGoodlike13/oblivion_dmg/README.md

 This allows them to be uniquely referenced without issue when planning attacks.
 This limitation exists at the parser level, so the code itself permits this.

+Player level only determines HP of the enemy.
+In-game it might prevent certain enemies from spawning.
+This application does not care about that.
+It does place a lower bound on enemy HP as if you've met them at the nearest appropriate level.
+This assumes that the enemy data is entered properly or prepared data is used.
+The user is free to create whatever funky enemy they want.

 Calculations are done using double floating point precision.
 The resulting errors are trivial and unlikely to cause issues, but do keep it in mind.